zaps166/NFSIISE/README.md

 ## What does not work:

-* Modem connection (it will never work again, this feature was removed from assembly code),
+* Modem connection (it will never work again, this feature has been removed from assembly code),
 * Force Feedback might not work on Windows due to bugs in SDL2.
 You can try to enable it in "nfs2se.conf" file (WindowsForceFeedbackDevice).

 ## Function keys in-game